 NEW YORK ( TheStreet) -- Green Dot Corp. ( GE), which has seen its shares fall 65% since Jan.
 28 2011 and 50% since it went public in July 2010, finally earned a downgrade from Morgan Stanley, which had been recommending the stock since Sept.
 2010.
 Morgan Stanley, which along with JPMorgan Chase ( GE), was lead underwriter on Green Dot's initial public offering in July 2010, lowered its recommendation to "equal weight" from "overweight," citing the likelihood of increased regulatory scrutiny of pre-paid debt card providers such as Green Dot, as well as competition from Western Union ( WU).
 Morgan Stanley also slashed its price target by nearly 60%--to $25 from $60.
 JPMorgan continues to recommend Green Dot shares, as it has done since the company's IPO.

 Green Dot shares are down 50% since its 2010 IPO but its top two underwriters were recommending the stock until Morgan Stanley downgraded it today.

+Morgan Stanley is facing regulatory scrutiny over whether it tipped off favored clients to weakening results at Facebook ( FB), ahead of the social network's initial public offering last week.
+Morgan Stanley was also a lead underwriter on that offering.
 Glenn Fodor, the lead analyst on Green Dot for Morgan Stanley, and JPMorgan counterpart Tien-tsin Huang, referred questions to their public relations offices, which had no immediate comment. -- Written by Dan Freed in New York.
 Follow this writer on Twitter.